JosteveGit/aur/README.md

 ### Why an Isolate?

-Computing average pixel color on large images is **CPU heavy**, and doing it on the main isolate would cause UI jank.
+Computing average pixel color on large images is CPU heavy, and doing it on the main isolate would cause UI jank.

 ### Workflow